Newt’s top 10 things to do in Vancouver this week, September 16 to 20

 David Gogo preps for the Big 3-O with acoustic and electric discs

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JAN.
-28, 1999 When the Georgia Straight phoned David Gogo two years ago to chat about his then-new live album, Dine Under the Stars, he answered the call with “Davey Wayne Gogo here,” a slight swipe at Kenny Wayne Shepherd, the Stevie Ray Vaughan–inspired upstart of the day.
-This … Continue reading David Gogo preps for the Big 3-O with acoustic and electric discs
+ORIGINALLY PUBLISHED ON JAN.
+28, 1999 By Steve Newton When I phoned David Gogo two years ago to chat about his then-new live album, Dine Under the Stars, he answered the call with “Davey Wayne Gogo here,” a slight swipe at Kenny Wayne Shepherd, the Stevie Ray Vaughan–inspired upstart of the day.
+This time around, … Continue reading David Gogo preps for the Big 3-O with acoustic and electric discs

 Foghat cymbal crashes require no caffeine buzz on Odds’ new Nest